DataFire/Integrations/integrations/generated/google_content/README.md

 ### OrderShipmentLineItemShipment
 * OrderShipmentLineItemShipment `object`
   * lineItemId `string`: The id of the line item that is shipped.
+Either lineItemId or productId is required.
+  * productId `string`: The ID of the product to ship.
+This is the REST ID used in the products service.
+Either lineItemId or productId is required.
   * quantity `integer`: The quantity that is shipped.

 ### OrdersAcknowledgeRequest